benshimonz/V1/README.md

 ## Quantifiers #3

-**A third way to use quantifiers:** A quantifier may start of a pattern.
+**A third way to use quantifiers:** A quantifier may start a pattern.
 On the quantifier's left side - the pattern's start, while each right component may start with either:

 * An entity (yellow/aggregated/blue/logical/red)
 * A quantifier